 Parent of a Chatham Academy Student Read More

 Chatham Academy has designed the classrooms, teaching techniques and curriculum to allow each child to experience academic and social success.
 Students are grouped in classes by age and skill level.
 Each class is structured so students have clear expectations, accommodations, and academic supports.
+From the moment a student walks through the door to the time they leave each day, we work to provide an environment that is conducive to the learning needs of students with learning disabilities.

-While Chatham Academy specializes in a wide range of Specific Learning Disabilities, we do not offer specialized programs for those with behavioral or certain psychiatric diagnoses, and are not a therapeutic school.*
+We do not offer specialized programs for those with behavioral or certain psychiatric diagnoses, and are not a therapeutic school.*

 These Include: